Searching ...

 Outdoor Enthusiasts Rejoice

-If time in nature is high on your list, Maryland will not disappoint.
-The state’s varied landscape includes the Appalachian Mountains in the west and the Chesapeake Bay in the east.
+If time in nature is high on your list, Maryland will not disappoint outdoor enthusiasts.
+The state’s diversity of landscapes includes the Appalachian Mountains in the west and the Chesapeake Bay in the east.
 So take your pick of ways to play outside.
 Its Eastern Shore is a beautiful landscape of small seaside towns and quiet retreats for sailing and road biking.
 The mountains have hiking trails and primitive camping.
 Sail from Annapolis or Baltimore.
-Even in the core cities, Maryland has made room for green spaces through parks and bike systems.
+Even in the core cities, Maryland has made room for green spaces through numerous parks and bike systems.

 An Abundance of Historical Sites